 Somewhere in the middle of the road divider, about 100 meters from British Magazine, you would see a small grey stone pillar-like structure.
 This is the telegraph memorial, in memory of the last message that was sent from here, which informed the army units in Ambala about the mutiny in Meerut and Delhi and which helped British revive themselves in the 1857 war.
 There is some inscription on this pillar which we could not read.

 Again as you walk towards Kashmere gate, on your right, you would see Guru Gobind Singh Inderprasth University campus housed in an old British barrack kind of building.
 One can talk to the security guard and enter the building.
 You may be asked who are you, as not many tourists come here.
 You can always say you are students of history.

 Dara Shikoh Library

 A little distance inside the gate is Dara Shikoh’s library, built by Shahjahan for his chosen heir and son Dara Shiko, who was eventually murdered by his brother Aurangzeb.
 This building later became the residence of a first British official in Delhi David Ochterlony.
 Between the two of them, the building changed hands with various people including Ali Mardan Khan and Marathas.
-Currently, it serves as the office of archeology department of Delhi Government.
+Currently, it serves as the office of the archeology department of Delhi Government.

 There is an archaeological museum in this building now.
 Showcasing terracotta excavations from late Harappa period, including the Grey Pottery that is usually associated with the Mahabharata period.
 Most of these have been excavated from Mandoli and Bhorgarh.
 Both these sites lie on the outskirts of current day Delhi.

 Mughal & British Architecture

 Now, what makes this building different is the superimposition of British architecture on top of Mughal one.
 The original library was obviously completely Mughal, but the British added their trademark columns to add a verandah around the building.
 They also built arched pavilions at the backside basement of the building around the original pavilion.
-One look and you notice the difference in architectural style of the two pavilions.
+One look and you notice the difference in the architectural style of the two pavilions.
 All this makes this building very Mughal in interiors and absolutely British in exteriors.